algorand/go-algorand/data/transactions/logic/README.md

 For one-argument ops, `X` is the last element on the stack, which is typically replaced by a new value.

 For two-argument ops, `A` is the previous element on the stack and `B` is the last element on the stack.
 These typically result in popping A and B from the stack and pushing the result.

+`ed25519verify` is currently the only 3 argument opcode and is described in detail in the opcode refrence.

 | Op | Description |
 | --- | --- |